monitord ... know how happy your systemd is! 😊

 enabled = true

-When varlink is enabled, monitord will attempt to collect unit stats via the metrics API first.
-If the varlink socket is unavailable (e.g., systemd < v260), it automatically falls back to D-Bus collection.
+When varlink is enabled, monitord will attempt to collect stats via the varlink APIs first, automatically falling back to D-Bus or file-based collection when a varlink socket is unavailable (e.g., older systemd versions).

 Metrics collected via Varlink